appwrite/rfc/006-adjusting-to-support-heroku.md

 [design-proposal]: #design-proposal

+### Heroku docker configuration
+Need to create a Heroku docker configuration file in the Appwrite Lite repo, which will allow us to build and deploy Appwrite Lite docker image easily to Heroku.
+[Reference to heroku docker configuration](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml).

+### Heroku app configuration
+Create a Heroku app configuration file (app.json) in the Appwrite Lite repo which will allow us to support one click deployment to Heroku right from GitHub.
+[Reference to app configuration ](https://devcenter.heroku.com/articles/app-json-schema).

+Redis and Mysql add-ons will have to be added in the config.
+The environment variables for Redis and Mysql connections will have to be updated accordingly in the Heroku docker configuration.

+---

 ### Introduce new environment variable to disable stats
 Should introduce a new environment variable _APP_USAGE_STATS, default value is **enabled** and can be set to **disabled** to disable the stats, enabling user to completely drop influxdb/telegraph without any errors.
 More on this is described in [Disable Usage Stats RFC](https://github.com/appwrite/rfc/blob/main/007-disable-usage-stats.md)